Nicdc31/n8n-nodes-personio/README.md

 # n8n-nodes-personio

+# This node is still in development

 This is an n8n community node.
 It lets you use Personio in your n8n workflows.

-Personio is a HRIS that allows you to manage the user lifecylcce of your employees from onboarding to offboarding
+Personio is a HRIS that allows you to manage the user lifecylce of your employees from onboarding to offboarding.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.